Eremopezus: Material, taxonomy and systematics

 The scientific name Eremopezus eocaenus is rather ambiguous in meaning; a possible translation is "walking hermit from the Eocene".
 Eremos (ἐρῆμος) is an Ancient Greek term signifying a lonely or solitary place or person: a hermit, a desert or a wasteland.
 Yet while Faiyum is located at the edge of the Libyan Desert, it is a well-vegetated location even today; some 35-30 Ma it was a lush region and teemed with life.
 On the other hand, is it not at all likely that such a large and quite likely predatory bird like E. eocaenus was in any way gregarious or occurred at high population densities.
 It might therefore be described as a "hermit" with some justification, but certainly not as a "desert-dweller". pezus is Latinized Greek from pezós (πεζός), "someone who walks". eocaenus refers to the bird's age; as noted, the initial 1904 assessment of C. W. Andrews was indeed correct.
 Stromeria fajumensis was named in honor of the paleontologist Ernst Stromer von Reichenbach, and the bone's place of discovery.

 Systematics

 Careful study of the remains suggests that their apparent similarity to ratites is misleading.
 They actually combine a number of traits not found in any known ratite lineage, and in particularly not in the ostriches and elephant birds (the only ratites biogeographically close to Eremopezus).
-Moreover, the prehistoric bird had several peculiar traits not at all found in ratites, but present in certain neognaths: its toes were widely divergent and could flex through a wide range of positions, while strong tendons gave the bird a firm grip.
-In the associated anatomical details, E. eocaenus resembled the secretarybird (Sagittarius serpentarius) and the shoebill (Balaeniceps rex), two rather singular African endemics.
+Ratites are polyphyletic, with multiple origins of the ratite bodyplan among Palaeognathae, so it is possible that Eremopezus represents a separate example of this, but it could equally be a flightless neognath of some kind.
+This is potentially supported by several peculiar traits not at all found in ratites, but present in certain neognaths: its toes were widely divergent and could flex through a wide range of positions, while strong tendons gave the bird a firm grip.
+In the associated anatomical details of the tarsometatarsi, E. eocaenus resembled the secretarybird (Sagittarius serpentarius) and the shoebill (Balaeniceps rex), two rather singular African endemics; both use their feet to manipulate objects, prey in the case of secretarybirds and floating vegetation in the case of the shoebill, and this suggests that Eremopezus behaved similarly in the swamps of the Jebel Qatrani Formation.
 Nonetheless, more recent studies seem to group it among "aepyornithid-like" taxa.